adebola-io/bullet/README.md

-# bullet
+# bullet 〰️

-A tiny, experimental, and ill-advised library for defining and using Web Components.
+A tiny, experimental, and ill-advised library for Web Components.

 > Exploratory and experimental.
 If you use it, you're on your own.
 If you want to use web components in a production setting, use Lit.